antononcube/MathematicaForPrediction/MarkdownDocuments/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 LLMChat 'Which student is the best?' --i=yoda
 ```
 ```
-# Best student, difficult to say it is.
-Each, unique journey they have.
+# Best student, difficult to say, it is.
+Each has strengths and weaknesses, hmmm.
 Luke Skywalker, strong in the Force he is.
-But compassion, patience, and wisdom, important they are.
-Judge by these, you must.
-Hmm.
+Anakin, powerful but troubled, hmmm.
+Learn from mistakes, all must.
+Judge by heart and actions, we should.
+Humble and wise, the true measure of a Jedi is.
 Yes.
 ```

 The example used the LLM persona ["Yoda"](https://resources.wolframcloud.com/PromptRepository/resources/Yoda).